Art Glossary

 Manassas Art Guild is a non-profit art group based in Manassas, Virginia.
 Manassas Art Guild

-The materials used to create a work of art, and the categorization of art based on the materials used (for example, painting [or more specifically, watercolor], drawing, sculpture).
+1. The type of art. (or Media) The materials and techniques used to create a work of art, and the categorization of art based on the materials used (for example, painting [or more specifically, watercolor], drawing, sculpture).

 Mixed Media